About Honda Atlas

-A Re-design interior with a more modern look and the journey of a multi-level speedometer comes to an end in this generation after its previous last two generations.
-10th Generation of the Honda Civic was launched in July 2016 in Pakistan and got a huge warm welcome across Pakistan.
+This generation features a redesigned interior with a modern look, marking the end of the multi-level speedometer journey from the last two generations.
+Honda introduced the 10th Generation of the Honda Civic in Pakistan in July 2016, and it received a warm welcome across the country.
 The C-pillar flows into the tailgate, giving the car a new fastback look.
-It was developed on a new compact global platform with enhanced dimensions.
+They developed it on a new compact global platform with enhanced dimensions.
 This Generation usually known as “Civic X” really helped Honda around the globe to boost its sales.
 It also won several International automotive awards.
-Initially, Honda Atlas launched two versions of this Civic in Pakistan which is a 1.5L Turbo and a 1.8L naturally aspirated unit.
-Later on, when the launch of the 1.5L Turbo Civic was in Pakistan, was discontinued immediately because consumers faces engine-knocking issues with it.
+Initially, Honda Atlas launched two versions of this Civic in Pakistan: a 1.5L Turbo and a 1.8L naturally aspirated unit.
+However, when they introduced the 1.5L Turbo Civic in Pakistan, they discontinued it immediately due to engine-knocking issues experienced by consumers.

 In 2019, It was re-introduced as “Civic RS-Turbo” when issues were addressed.
 In 1.5L Turbo Civic, the rear Infotainment System along with rear AC Vents in the central console was also introduced.

 Honda Civic (11th Generation / 2022-Present)

 Honda launched the 11th-gen Civic in 2021 with a completely redesigned, sportier exterior and interior, featuring a wider stance, longer hood, and shorter rear deck.
 It also has a new front grille and headlights and redesigned taillights.
 They offer three different models, but all of them utilize the same 1.5L turbocharged engine.
 They use a CVT gearbox in all variations to transmit power to the front wheels.